Abdulla3037/FreshHut-Grocery-Store/README.md

 ## Authentication and Security

-* Passwords are never stored in plain text — they're hashed.
+* Passwords are never stored in plain text, they're hashed.
 * Login state is maintained through PHP sessions.
 * Session cookies are locked down with secure attributes.
 * Order data is scoped so customers can only see their own history.